jlcampbell/blog/_posts/2019-5-17-bloggingWithJekyll.md

 below, put whatever markup you want.

-When you launch your site you should see links to all markup articles under posts!!!
+When you launch your site you should see a link to your post!
+Any new posts you add to the posts directory will show up on your site now!